MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/customize-add-products-dialog-box.md

 > - [!INCLUDE[cc-preview-features-expect-changes](../includes/cc-preview-features-expect-changes.md)]
 > - [!INCLUDE[cc-preview-features-no-ms-support](../includes/cc-preview-features-no-ms-support.md)]

-## Add or remove columns in the grid
+## Add or remove columns from the grid
 By default, the Add products dialog displays the following columns in the grid:
 -   Product name